RAF D-Day Brief

 Bomber Command’s ORBAT in June 1944: 82 sqns (1,681 serviceable aircraft).

-During invasion period, virtually all of Bomber Command’s operations concentrated on supporting the assault/beachhead.
+During the period leading up to the invasion, virtually all of Bomber Command’s operations concentrated on supporting the assault/beachhead.

 There were attacks on: